D’Arnaud homers in 9th to lead Rays past Yankees 4-3

 ST. PETERSBURG.
 Fla.
+(AP) — With one big swing, Travis d’Arnaud made sure the Tampa Bay Rays and New York Yankees didn’t go into extra innings for the third consecutive day.

-(AP) — Travis d’Arnaud hit a two-out homer off Chad Green in the bottom of the ninth inning, lifting the Tampa Bay Rays past the New York Yankees 4-3 on Saturday.
+D’Arnaud hit a two-out homer off Chad Green in the bottom of the ninth inning, lifting the Rays past the Yankees 4-3 on Saturday.

+“I’m still on cloud nine right now,” d’Arnaud said.
+“We definitely needed that.”

 Aaron Hicks had tied it at 3 in the top of the ninth for the Yankees, homering on a 2-2, two-out pitch from Colin Poche (2-1).

-D’Arnaud’s winning homer against Green (2-3) into the right-field seats got the Rays back within 7 1/2 games of the AL East-leading Yankees, who had won the first two games of a four-game series in extra innings.
+D’Arnaud’s winning homer on the first pitch against Green (2-3) into the right-field seats got the Rays back within 7 1/2 games of the AL East-leading Yankees, who had won the first two games of a four-game series in extra innings.
 Tampa Bay is 3-9 against New York this season.

+“It happened fast,” Green said.
+“Hicks putting a great at-bat together there in the ninth, it’s just frustrating.”

 It was just New York’s third loss in its last 19 games.